 900, 902, 909 (8") clear or yellow

-Introduced in the mid 1970s.
+Introduced about 1973.
 By the 1980s some had black crinkle-painted metal housings and trim rings.
 Bulbs are the H2 type.
 Use a soft vinyl or (more common by the late 70s) hard plastic 200mm cover.

 900 clear FOG light.
 Aluminum cat, painted or chrome housing.
 H2 bulb.